MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Introduction

-To tackle the challenges, we propose a meta-learning based approach that learns to transfer the knowledge from self-supervised learning to few-shot supervised learning, to enhance anomaly detection performances.
-Specifically, we propose a novel meta-transfer approach {\m} that learns to \textit{transform the node representations learned from self-supervised learning to maximally facilitate few-shot supervised anomaly detection}.
-The framework first directly obtains the node representations from the existing self-supervised graph anomaly detection methods.
-The framework then learns to transfer the knowledge from the node representations to a few-shot graph anomaly detection task.
-To be more specific, we first utilize the representation adaptation network (RAN) which can dynamically adapt the raw representation to the representation tailored for a anomaly detector.
-Then, the anomaly detector can employ the tailored representation to separate anomalies and normal nodes.
-This dedicated meta-transfer training method connects the RAN and the anomaly detector, together and further enhance the anomaly detection performance.
-To summarize, our main contributions are summarized as follows:
+To address the aforementioned challenges, we propose {\m}, a meta-learning based framework, that \textit{learns to adapt the node representations learned from self-supervised learning to maximally facilitate few-shot supervised learning}. {\m} is built upon a Representation Adaptation Network (RAN) and an anomaly detector, which are connected by a novel meta-learning algorithm.
+In particular, RAN, as the meta-learner, learns to adapt the node representation from self-supervised learning for few-shot supervised learning.
+By incorporating the feedback reflecting generalization performance, RAN can learn to dynamically adapt the raw representation to the anomaly-aware representation.
+The anomaly detector, as the target model, can precisely separate the anomalies and normal nodes based on the adapted representation.
+Upon the proposed meta-learning algorithm, RAN and the anomaly detector are able to enhance each other synergistically where a bi-level optimization guarantees the convergence is towards the decrease of the validation loss, thus avoiding the overfitting issue.
+To summarize, the main contributions are as follows:

-\begin{itemize} \item We study a new problem of few-shot graph anomaly detection; \item We propose a novel meta-learning approach to learn to transfer node representations from self-supervised tasks to assist supervised tasks with little labeled anomalies; \item We conduct extensive experiments on six real-world datasets with synthetically injected anomalies and organic anomalies.
-The experimental results demonstrate the effectiveness of the proposed approach {\m} for graph anomaly detection. \end{itemize}
+\begin{itemize} \item We study an crucial and practical problem of few-shot graph anomaly detection; \item We propose a novel meta-learning approach {\m} that learns to adapt node representations from a self-supervised learning to maximally facilitate a supervised learning with few-shot anomalies.
+With the meta-leaning framework, the few-shot graph anomaly detection task is formulated as a bi-level optimization problem, which ensures that {\m} avoids the overfitting issue and leads to the enhanced generalization ability. \item We conduct extensive experiments on six real-world datasets with synthetic anomalies and real anomalies.
+The experimental results demonstrate the superiority of the proposed framework MetaGAD. \end{itemize}